Cleveland Clinic in Florida's Hospital Care At HomeSM is a home-based substitute for acute-level hospital care and post-acute care.

 We are constantly monitoring our patients through our 24/7 virtual command center.
 If an emergency arises, we will contact the paramedics immediately.
 Additionally, our patients are able to contact us in real time by the push of a button.

-At any time, you may ask to be discharged from the program and our physicians will help transition your care to a safe alternative.
+At any time, you may ask to be discharged from Hospital Care At Home and our physicians will help transition your care to a safe alternative.

 What happens after discharge?

 When you are well enough to be discharged, our care team will remove the monitoring equipment and collaborate with your primary care physician to make your care plan seamless.